MathieuNls/bianca/bianca.md

 in addition, because it relies on code comparison, BIANCA does not only detect risky commits but also makes recommendations to developers on how to fix them.
 We believe that this makes BIANCA a practical approach for preventing bugs and propose corrective measures  that integrates well with the developers work flow through the commit mechanism.

 To build on this work, we need to conduct a human study with developers in order to gather their feedback on the approach.
 These feedbacks will help us to fine-tune the approach.
-Also, we want to improve BIANCA to support Type 4 clones to further improve  accuracy .
+Also, we want to improve BIANCA to support Type 4 clones to further improve accuracy.

-\newpage

 # References